OpShin/awesome-opshin/README.md

 ## DApps

 - [onchain-token-verification by MuesliSwap](https://github.com/MuesliSwapTeam/onchain-token-verification) - A framework for logging verification metadata and trusters on chain built with OpShin
-- [nescrow.xyz](https://nescrow.xyz/) - An entire market place built with OpShin and PyCardano
+- [nescrow.xyz](https://nescrow.xyz/) - An entire market place built with OpShin and PyCardano by @while0x1
 - Add your projext here!

 ## Tutorials